V-Vivek/Data-Engineering-Assignments/PythonAssignment-1-Part2.md

 Q54.
 What is intersection() in sets?
 Explain via code.

 Q55.
-What is dictionary ibn Python?
+What is dictionary in Python?

 Q56.
 How is dictionary different from all other data structures.

 Q57.
-How can we delare a dictionary in Python?
+How can we declare a dictionary in Python?

 Q58.
 What will the output of the following?
 ```